Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 **Advanced Empath .** When you advance your **empath** move, add this:

--   On a 12 or more, you get an impression (as for 10 or more), and you may ask one follow-up question that the Keeper will answer honestly.
+-   On a 12 or more, you get an impression (as for 10 or more), and you may ask one follow-up question that [[the Keeper]] will answer honestly.

-You can use **empath** on anything with emotions (e.g. animals and some monsters), but the less human they are, the less it's safe for you.
+You can use **empath** on anything with emotions (e.g. animals and some [[monsters]]), but the less human they are, the less it's safe for you.
 If the emotions are especially strong or alien, you might need to **act under pressure** regardless of how successful your roll was.

 ![](media/image26.jpg){width="4.753266622922134in" height="3.860951443569554in"}You have become enlightened, and sometimes receive information telepathically from the Secret Masters.

 The Secret Masters are the benevolent conspiracy fighting to make society (or the universe) perfect.
 At least, that's what they told you.

-Sometimes, at the Keeper's discretion, they proactively send you information, advice, or orders.
+Sometimes, at [[the Keeper]]'s discretion, they proactively send you information, advice, or orders.

 When you **telepathically ask the Secret Masters for aid**, roll +Weird: